whazzmaster/website/content/learning-graphql.md

 ## Specification

-The current version of the specification is the [October 2015 Working Draft](https://facebook.github.io/graphql/).
+The current version of the specification is the [April 2016 Working Draft](https://facebook.github.io/graphql/).